Medically reviewed by Drugs.com. Last updated on Apr 29, 2021.

 6. Have you embraced the weight-loss challenge?

-Did you answer yes to most or all of the questions?
+If you answered yes to most or all of the questions

 You're probably ready to make the lifestyle changes that'll support permanent weight loss.
 Forge ahead with a healthy diet and regular physical activity — starting today!